-And we know that these civilizations showed most of the following symptoms during their decline: destruction of the natural world, depletion of critical resources (such as water, fertile soil, and forests), famine, overpopulation, social and political unrest, inequality, invasion or war, and disease.
+And researchers and historians know that these civilizations showed most of the following symptoms during their decline: destruction of the natural world, depletion of critical resources (such as water, fertile soil, and forests), famine, overpopulation, social and political unrest, inequality, invasion or war, and disease.

 Many of those symptoms are occurring at this moment, and some at an unprecedented level.

-But our situation is quite different: we have a global civilization with no room for expansion, our natural world is in a crisis, and the logistics that keep civilization running have never been more complex, and therefore, fragile.
+But our situation is quite different from past civilizations: we have a global industrial system with no room for expansion, our natural world is in a crisis, and the logistics that keep civilization running have never been more complex, and therefore, fragile.

 What are mega trends in our recent past and present?

 Even if we could isolate one of these converging crises, we would require huge amounts of effort and coordination to stabilize or reverse even one of them.